 - By Coach.
 Coach groups can be dropped off on Sycamore Road or Maple Road.
-We strongly recommend that they park at Cadbury World after drop off, and not on any of the roads adjacent to the museum, as this causes congestion - By Train.
-Selly Manor is a 15 minute walk from Bournville station. - By Bus.
-The number 11 Outer Circle bus stops at Bournville Village Green, two minutes' walk from Selly Manor.
+To avoid congestion, we encourage coach drivers to park at the coach parking at Cadbury World after drop off, and not on any of the roads adjacent to the museum. - By Train.
+Selly Manor Museum is a 15 minute walk from Bournville station. - By Bus.
+The number 11 Outer Circle bus and the number 27 bus stop at Bournville Village Green, two minutes' walk from Selly Manor.